masonwong2355/SoccerAnalysisAndPrediction/README.md

 ### Pass and shot relationship
+Used linear regression to find the relationship between shot and pass events in different team.

 ### Heat map
+Plot heat map for player movement of football pitch.

 ### Goal action
+Plot ten actions before goal to evaluation the action value.

 ## Match prediction
+Scripping web data from [Sqfifa](https://sofifa.com/), that evaluate players value scole in different fields, and [FBREF](https://fbref.com/en/comps/9/Premier-League-Stats) to collect Premier League match and lineup in 2016-2021.
+Editor used [neural network models of SKlearn](https://scikit-learn.org/stable/modules/neural_networks_supervised.html) to train prediction model.

 ## Setup
 ### 1. Install Requirements